DamOConnor/gias/labs/lab03/lab03.md

 ![Copy Source config](images/copy-source-config.png)

 > [!TIP]
 > Data Pipelines in Microsoft Fabric are backed by an expression language just like Azure Data Factory (ADF) and Synapse Pipelines.
-Click `Dynamic content` under any config box to learn more.
+Click `Add dynamic content` under any config box to learn more.

 13. Configure the **Destination** settings for the **Copy** activity